The Complete Guide to Yoga for Specialized Health Needs

 Yoga During Pregnancy and Postpartum

 Pregnancy is transformative, and yoga supports your changing body.
-It eases discomfort, prepares for childbirth, and aids postpartum recovery.
+It may ease discomfort, help you prepare for childbirth, and support postpartum recovery.
 To strengthen your core, try yoga for pelvic floor strength.

 Benefits for Expecting Mothers

-Yoga can ease back pain, lower stress, and support better sleep.
+Yoga may ease back pain, lower stress, and support better sleep.
 It also builds the strength you’ll want for labor and gives you a calm space to connect with your baby.

 Safe Poses and Modifications